LOG1CRS/Raytracing/README.md

 # Raytracing Engine

 Final project for my Multimedia & Computer Graphics course at Universidad Panamericana.
-The project is a basic raytracing engine made with Java.
+The project is a raytracing engine made with Java.
 The code allows to import .obj files or create basic figures, create scenes, lights, and render everything in scene.

 ## Getting Started